Table of Contents

 - When Ananias prayed for St. Paul’s eyesight (Acts 9:1–19)…

-In all these cases, the result was already guaranteed: salvation would come through Jesus’ suffering, death, and resurrection; the Jews would be freed after 70 years; St. Paul would be healed and go on to become one of the greatest Apostles.
+In all these cases, the result was already guaranteed: salvation would come through Jesus’ suffering, death, and resurrection, the Jews would be freed after 70 years, and St. Paul would be healed and go on to become one of the greatest Apostles.

-But this final step of prayer still needed to be done.
+But there was still this final step of prayer that needed to be done.

 But these days, God says, we believe it, then we go home and sit, waiting for it to happen.

-Do you not know that the devil is working hard while you sleep and wait?
-Do you not know that he and his vile army work day and night for the destruction of mankind, never pausing even for a moment?
+Do you not know that while you sleep and wait, the devil is working hard?
+Do you not know that he and his vile army work day and night, never pausing even for a moment, for the destruction of mankind?

 Watch and pray, brothers and sisters.
-This news is a little consolation to us that our fight and prayers have not been in vain.
+This news comes as a little consolation to us that our fight and prayers have not been in vain.
 But again, it’s not over until it is over!

 Watch (work, fight, debate, write, teach, push, act, influence… Look towards what God is using you to do for Him), and pray.